My

 My journey of working with creative people such as musicians, artists, city planners, and entrepreneurs led me to find my authentic purpose: being an artist.
 In 2012 I returned to school to earn the degrees that had eluded me for so long and embarked on making the necessary sacrifices to honor my passion for being an artist and developing a full-time art practice.
 Between 2014 and 2018 I completed numerous degrees, ultimately earning my Bachelors of Fine Arts.
 My BFA thesis project and exhibition, The Matriarch Series, celebrated the lives of my mother, stepmother, and mother-in-law, all of whom had unexpectedly passed within eight months of each other.
 The series was an installation comprised of an immersive triptych of ledger stones (240 x 96 x 1 in.) in the style of a white cut-out dress made from birch wood along with a stacked sculpture (36 x 42 x 24 in.) of six, life-size, plaster cast legs with high heel shoes, replicating broken limbs as a metaphor of the matriarchs’ broken bodies.

-During my undergraduate studies, I developed a process using acrylic paint as a textile, creating couture fashion for the runway, for which I received a SURFACE: Emerging Artist of New Mexico award.
+During my undergraduate studies, I developed a process using acrylic paint as a textile, creating couture fashion taking painting off the walls onto the runway, for which I received the SURFACE: Emerging Artist of New Mexico award.
 I continue to develop this process and its uses in my visual articulation.
-I am now embarking on The Female Gaze Series, a deconstruction of conventional themes of the female gaze informed by theorist Laura Mulvey's research.
-For centuries, "the male gaze" has dominated popular culture with propaganda perpetuating patriarchal dominance in every aspect of American society.
-In her 2016 TIFF Talks keynote address, film director Jill Soloway champions the cause, challenging the creative industry to "make space for women to take the lead in shaping female protagonism," further observing that "art is self-propaganda...protagonist is propaganda."
+Returning my paintings to canvas, I embarked on The Female Gaze Series, a deconstruction of conventional themes of the female gaze informed by theorist Laura Mulvey's research.
+For centuries, "the male gaze" has dominated popular culture with propaganda perpetuating patriarchal dominance in every aspect of Hollywood Cinema and society.
+Since Mulvey's publication, others have championed the cause, challenging the creative industry to make space for women to take the lead in shaping female protagonism, further observing that art is self-propaganda...protagonist is propaganda.
+This series celebrates my

-In 2018-2019 I completed a Bench Jewelry Certificate at Central New Mexico Community College and was a studio assistant for Judy Chicago.
-In 2019 I moved to Ireland to attend the Burren College of Art in Ballyvaugh, County Clare.
-During my MFA at the Burren College of Art, I developed a cohesive body; increased my teaching experience to understand how students learn more deeply.
-I had opportunities to make critical connections with curators and art writers, participated in a meaningful community, and grew my work's audience(s) and supporters.
+In 2018-2019, I was a studio assistant for Judy Chicago and completed a Bench Jewelry Certificate at Central New Mexico Community College.
+I moved to Ireland and completed an MFA at the Burren College of Art, Ballyvaugh, County Clare.
+I developed a cohesive body of work and increased my teaching experience to understand how students learn more deeply.
+I had opportunities to connect critically with curators and art writers, participate in a meaningful community, and grow my practice's audience(s) and supporters.